deshmukhshw33/javascript-projects/javascript-project-bankist/README.md

 ## Acknowledgments

-This project was inspired and developed as part of the **Jonas Schmedtmann's JavaScript Course**, providing practical experience in building functional web applications.
+This project was inspired and developed as part of the **Jonas Schmedtmann's JavaScript Course on Udemy**, providing practical experience in building functional web applications.